zeromq/netmq/docs/push-pull.md

 In the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>, it shows an example that has the work generator just tell each worker to sleep for a period of time.

-We toyed with creating a more elaborate example than this, but in the end felt that the examples simplicity was quite important, so we have stuck with the workload for each worker just being a value that tells the work to sleep for a number of Milliseconds (thus simulating some actual work).
-This as I say has been borrowed from the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>.
+We toyed with creating a more elaborate example than this, but in the end felt that the example's simplicity was quite important, so we have stuck with the workload for each worker just being a value that tells the work to sleep for a number of milliseconds (thus simulating some actual work).
+This example, as I say, has been borrowed from the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>.

 In real life the work could obviously be anything, though you would more than likely want the work to be something that could be cut up and distributed without the work generator caring/knowing how many workers there are.